dokun1/Lumina/README.md

     // here you can load the video file from the URL, which is located in NSTemporaryDirectory() }
 ```

+**NB**: It's import to note that, if you are in video recording mode with Lumina, streaming frames is not possible.
+In order to enable frame streaming, you must set `.recordsVideo` to false, and `.streamFrames` to true.

 To handle a video frame being streamed from the camera, implement: